Nearly 50% of the deaths of children under the age of 5 are caused due to Child Malnutrition.

 The NGO has converted a house and its verandah into a crèche, where mothers leave their children as they leave for the day’s labor.
 At the crèche, the workers play with the kids, feed them and monitor their physical growth.
 The children are fed a diet rich in calories, comprising of potatoes, sugar, milk, fruits mainly.
 Eggs are a part of the meal atleast twice a week.
 They also weigh the kids once a month and check their height once every six months.
 Since the closest functional community health center is 18 kilometers away from Bada Doomartoli, the AAM crèche is the immediate go to for mothers of Bada Doomartoli and is doing wonders to tackle malnutrition in India.

 AAM stresses on regular feeding, and maintenance of hygiene up to the age of three to reduce the risk of the child being undernourished.
 Illnesses diagnosed are immediately catered to and severe cases are taken to the nearest healthcare center.
-The number of children suffering from malnutrition in India has reduced to one third since AAM has taken over.
+The number of children suffering from Child Malnutrition in India has reduced to one third since AAM has taken over.

 In the three years that they are functional, the AAM movement has spread through four states, set up 139 crèches and monitored over 4,304 children.